are available 24/7 through your installation Family Advocacy Program.

 If you want someone else to be able to get medical or dental information on you or your family while you are moving, you need to complete a DD Form 2870, "Authorization for Disclosure of Medical or Dental Information."

-The 470th Medical Flight is not a 24-hour facility.
+The 852nd Medical Squadron is not a 24-hour facility.
 The Clinic is closed on all NATO E-3A Component Holidays and open on most American holidays.

 Family members are frequently referred for health care in the local civilian communities to English speaking providers.
 Patients requiring evaluation or treatment beyond the capability of the Clinic are referred to local providers or a USAF Hospital.